Surfactant-Mediated Epitaxial Growth of Single-Layer Graphene in an Unconventional Orientation on SiC

 Up to now, most experimental studies of tBLG are performed on manually stacked, exfoliated graphene single layers.
-This method has the advantage that virtually any material can be stacked with any angle, but the moderate material quality, small sample size and limited twist angle control are its major shortcomings.
+This method has the advantage that virtually any material can be stacked with any angle, but the moderate material quality, small sample size and limited twist angle accuracy are its major shortcomings.
 For example, the presence of interlayer contaminants forming bubbles is a challenging issue \cite{Frisenda2018}.
 Moreover, this method is not scalable.
-In contrast, epitaxial growth is more limited in scope, but if the correct growth parameters for a given stack and a given twist angle have been identified, it is reproducible and readily scalable, and it offers unrivaled cleanness and control at the atomic scale.
+In contrast, epitaxial growth is more limited in scope, but if the correct growth parameters for a given stack and a given twist angle have been identified, it is reproducible, accurate, and readily scalable, and it offers unrivaled cleanness and control at the atomic scale.

 tBLG can be grown epitaxially on metals.
-Examples are Pt(111) \cite{Yao2018}, Pd foil \cite{Zuo2018}, Pd(111) \cite{Murata2012}, Cu foil \cite{Peng2017, Hu2017, Lu2013}, Ni--Cu gradient foil \cite{Gao2018}, Ir(111) \cite{Nie2011}, Ni(111) \cite{Iwasaki2014}.
-Thermal decomposition of 6$H$-SiC(000$\bar{1}$) is another route to obtain tBLG \cite{Lee2011, Tejeda2012, Razado2016}.
-However, in all of these cases one finds random twist angles and/or random orientation across the sample, and each domain of a given twist angle has a typical maximum diameter of 1 to 10~$\mu$m.
-This makes these samples unsuitable for any application that requires a definite twist angle and orientation with respect to the substrate over a large area.
-Furthermore, the limited domain size and random orientation make the use of non-local characterization techniques for these samples difficult.
-For example, measuring the electronic band structure by means of angle-resolved photoemission spectroscopy (ARPES) requires a highly focused photon beam (nano-ARPES) to address only one twist angle at a time \cite{Yao2018, Razado2016, Yin2016, Peng2017, Tan2016, Gao2018}.
+Examples are Pt(111) \cite{Yao2018}, Pd foil \cite{Zuo2018}, Pd(111) \cite{Murata2012}, Cu foil \cite{Peng2017, Hu2017, Lu2013}, Ni--Cu gradient foil \cite{Gao2018}, Ir(111) \cite{Nie2011}, and Ni(111) \cite{Iwasaki2014}.
+Thermal decomposition of 6$H$-SiC(000$\bar{1}$) (C-face) is another route to obtain tBLG \cite{Lee2011, Tejeda2012, Razado2016}.
+However, in all of these cases one finds random twist angles and/or random orientations across the sample, and each domain of a given twist angle has a typical maximum diameter of 1 to 10~$\mu$m.

+In contrast, high-quality wafer-size quasi-freestanding bilayer graphene \textsl{without twist} can be grown epitaxially on the wide band-gap semiconductor SiC(0001) (Si-face) by thermal decomposition, to produce the epitaxial monolayer graphene (EMLG), and subsequent atomic intercalation \cite{Riedl2009, Emtsev2009}.
+In EMLG, the graphene layer is oriented 30$^\circ$ with respect to the SiC lattice (\Gdrei) and lies on the so-called zeroth-layer (\ZL, with \sixSqrt superstructure) that consists of a graphene layer with the same orientation but covalently bound to SiC.
+Via intercalation, e.g., with hydrogen atoms, the SiC is passivated, the \ZL transforms into \Gdrei forming a graphene bilayer without twist.
+By choosing the intercalated atomic species (even volatile elements), one can tune the interaction strength to the substrate, adjust the doping level (when heavily $n$-doped, the Fermi level can reach the Van Hove singularity of the $\pi$-band), and even produce ballistic bipolar junctions \cite{Riedl2009, Gierz2010, McChesney2010, Virojanadara2010, Walter2011, Emtsev2011, Yagyu2014, Sforzini2015, Baringhaus2015, Rosenzweig2019, Briggs2019, Wolff2019}.